Codesee-io/docs-maps/docs/support.md

 ### Product Questions

-**Is CodeSee compatible with BitBucket?**
+**Is CodeSee compatible with Bitbucket or GitLab?**

 At the moment, CodeSee is only compatible with GitHub.
-However, we’re working to support BitBucket repositories soon!
+However, we’re working to support Bitbucket and GitLab repositories soon!

 **Does CodeSee need to be installed on PCs?**